schmidtfutures/sf-eng-challenge-server/README.md

 Welcome to the Schmidt Futures Frontend Engineering Challenge!

-If an applicant has issues with the docker image, they can be shared on this repo and run things locally or they can be provided the `userDB.json` file directly.
+If an applicant has issues with the docker image, they can be shared on this repo and run things locally or they can be provided the `MockDB` file directly.

 The google doc for this challenge is [available here](https://docs.google.com/document/d/1Hs8iKE__AlDmJokUU1z-y3nhhKd72JgMcK4hq_aGhGk).